Cherukuri7/getdata-032/README.md

 1. Read all raw files into R
 2. Combine both 'test' and 'train' data sets into one master data set and cleanup variable names
-3. Subset the master data set so that only variables pertaining to "mean" or "std" are selected for further processing.
+3. Subset the master data set so that only variables pertaining to "mean" or "std" are selected (86 out of 561) for further processing.
 4. Group and summarize variables by averaging each variable for each activity and subject.
-A tidy data set called 'tidy-data.txt' is written to working directory and uploaded for peer evaluation.
+A tidy data set called 'tidy-data.txt' is written to working directory to be uploaded for peer evaluation.

 ## Understanding CodeBook.md
 The code book explains each variable, their position, and values or explantion.